wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-gallery-umbraco.md

 	ms.date="08/03/2015"
 	wacn.date=""/>

-#Create an Umbraco web app from the Marketplace in Windows Azure#
+#Create an Umbraco web app from the Marketplace in Azure#

 Umbraco CMS is a fully-featured open source content management system that can be used to create a variety of applications from small to complex.
 The Azure Marketplace provides a wide range of popular web applications developed by Microsoft, third party companies, and open source software initiatives.
 The gallery allows you to create an Umbraco CMS app in just a few minutes by either applying the starter kits or by integrating your own design.